MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/paginated-report-cascading-parameter.md

 3. Map the query parameter of the **Reseller** dataset to the corresponding report parameter.

 > [!TIP]
 > You can improve upon this design to provide more control for your report users.
 It lets them define their own pattern matching value.
-For example, the search value "red%" will filter to resellers with names that _commence_ with "red".
+For example, the search value "red%" will filter to resellers with names that _commence_ with the characters "red".
 >
 > For more information, see [LIKE (Transact-SQL)](/sql/t-sql/language-elements/like-transact-sql?view=sql-server-ver15#using-the--wildcard-character).